shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 1. Open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
 In the body of your support ticket, include the IAM principals for the AWS users or roles in your AWS organization that are establishing the VPC endpoints in your AWS account.
 The IAM principals must be [IAM role principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-roles) or [IAM user principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-users).
 GitLab Dedicated uses these IAM Principals for access-control.
 These IAM principals are the only ones able to set up an endpoint to the service.
 1. After your IAM Principals have been allowlisted, GitLab [creates the Endpoint Service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) and communicates the `Service Endpoint Name` on the support ticket.
 The service name is generated by AWS upon creation of the service endpoint.
    - GitLab handles the domain verification for the Private DNS name, so that DNS resolution of the tenant instance domain name in your VPC resolves to the PrivateLink endpoint.
-   - The endpoint service is available in two Availability Zones.
-These are either the zones you chose during onboarding or two randomly selected zones if you didn't specify any.
+   - GitLab makes the Endpoint Service available in the Availability Zones you specified during the initial onboarding.
+If you did not specify any Availability Zones, GitLab randomly selects the Availability Zones IDs.
 1. In your own AWS account, create an [Endpoint Interface](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html) in your VPC, with the following settings:
    - Service Endpoint Name: use the name provided by GitLab on the support ticket.
    - Private DNS names enabled: yes.